Skip to main content

 The background

-The new Colin Vincent Centre is a world leader in the production of commercial-scale batteries and is a showcase for research in the vanguard of new batteries at University of St Andrews.
+The new facility is a world leader in the production of commercial-scale batteries and is a showcase for research in the vanguard of new batteries at University of St Andrews.

-The project, which was part funded by the Tay Cities Deal, provides a state-of-the-art hub of innovation and entrepreneurship that will provide new solutions to current energy problems which are essential to achieving a sustainable, low carbon future.
+The project, which was part funded by the Tay Cities Deal, provides a state-of-the-art hub of innovation and entrepreneurship that will provide testing and development facilities for new technologies and the scale up of potential new solutions.
+These are in response to current energy problems and are essential to achieving a sustainable, low carbon future.

 The brief set out to create modern areas for research and education including laboratories centred around the development of battery technology.